Amazon RDS PostgreSQL Setup Guide

 - SSH user

-Choose your update method.
+Choose your Update Method.
 If you selected Logical Replication, enter both the name of your database's replication slot and publication name accordingly.

 Click Save & Test.
 Fivetran tests and validates our connection to your Amazon RDS PostgreSQL database.
 Upon successful completion of the setup tests, you can sync your data using Fivetran.